 Severity levels

-Every incident in Batida is assigned a severity level from P1 to P4.
+Every incident in Batida is assigned a severity level from SEV1 to SEV4.
 Severity drives SLA targets, notification routing, and escalation policies.
 When unsure, start at a higher severity and downgrade as you gather more information.

 Severity definitions